 In this article, we review the most important features needed by project management software to make it a useful tool.

-There is no such a thing as project management software without having a robust task management software as its main component.
+There is no such thing as project management software without having a robust task management software as its main component.

 By task management, I don’t mean a to-do list.
 A to-do list is something you use to manage the errands in your everyday life.
 What to buy?
 Where to go? etc.

 A task management tool enables you to design the process and steps needed for getting something done.

 To do this planning correctly subtasks, dependencies, and milestones are needed.

 Each task should have its own dashboard so you can add a description, start time, due time, assignments, comments and attach files to a task.